BoskeDAO/BoskeNomics/README.md

 * Buying portals to summon Robosepus
 * Buying wearables to equip on your Robosepus
 * Buying REALM parcels (more information TBC)
-* Stake GHST, earn LEARNs, buy tickets and win raffle prizes
+* Stake LILA, earn LEARNs, buy tickets and win raffle prizes

 ## Buying LILA